Climate change in Colorado: Wildfires

-"Higher temperatures and drought are likely to increase the severity, frequency, and extent of wildfires in Colorado, which could harm property, livelihoods, and human health.
+According to the EPA "Higher temperatures and drought are likely to increase the severity, frequency, and extent of wildfires in Colorado, which could harm property, livelihoods, and human health.
 In 2013, the Black Forest Fire burned 14,000 acres and destroyed over 500 homes.
 Wildfire smoke can reduce air quality and increase medical visits for chest pains, respiratory problems, and heart problems.
 The size and number of western forest fires have increased substantially since 1985".

 Pests

-"Warmer, drier conditions also make forests more susceptible to pests.
+According to the EPA "Warmer, drier conditions also make forests more susceptible to pests.
 Temperature controls the life cycle and winter mortality rates of pests such as the mountain pine beetle.
 With higher winter temperatures, some pests can persist year-round, and new pests and diseases may become established.
 Drought also reduces the ability of trees to mount a defense against attacks from beetles and other pests.
 A mountain pine beetle outbreak in 2006 covered nearly half of Colorado's forests and killed nearly five million lodgepole pines".

-The West Nile Virus (WNV) is the leading cause of Mosquito-borne disease in Colorado.
-Most mosquito pools carrying WNV have been found in the front range of Colorado, located at the base of the foothills.
-Living with mosquitoes during Colorado summers are a fact of life, however, there are ways to reduce exposure to mosquitoes.
-The Culex mosquito, the primary vector of WNV, lays its eggs in standing water and is most active during later, warmer summer conditions.
-Humans create areas that may collect several still pools of water that are attracting and creating more mosquitoes in our own backyard.
-These pools can be prevented by draining any standing water that may be located in gutters, bird-baths, depressions in lawns, and any other place that collects water over time.
-Additionally, people who are outdoors and come into contact with mosquitoes in these areas often are most susceptible to WNV.
-Prevention methods include wearing mosquito spray and several layers of clothing to prevent mosquito bites from potential disease vectors.
-Simple acts such as these can reduce the amount of mosquitoes we interact with and, in-turn, reduce the odds of contracting West Nile.